scikit-learn-contrib/skglm/doc/tutorials/cox_datafit.rst

 Mathematic behind Cox datafit
 =============================

-This tutorial presents the mathematics behind Cox datafit using both estimate Breslow and Efron.
+This tutorial presents the mathematics behind Cox datafit using both Breslow and Efron estimate.

 Problem setup